-Responsible for all fundraising initiatives of the Texas Tech University System, which has an endowment of more than $880 million, Cooksey oversees the development activities of the system’s four institutions: Texas Tech University, Texas Tech University Health Sciences Center, Texas Tech University Health Sciences Center in El Paso and Angelo State University.
+Responsible for all fundraising initiatives of the Texas Tech University System, which has an endowment of more than $1 billion, Cooksey oversees the development activities of the system’s four institutions: Texas Tech University, Texas Tech University Health Sciences Center, Angelo State University and Texas Tech University Health Sciences Center at El Paso.

 Previously, Cooksey served as associate vice chancellor for Institutional Advancement and managed development operations for the Texas Tech University System and Texas Tech University as well as gift planning and corporation and foundation relations.
 During this time the Texas Tech University System surpassed it’s billion-dollar goal for Vision & Tradition: The Campaign for Texas Tech, it’s largest fundraising initiative to date.

 Cooksey joined Texas Tech in 1997 as director of development and external relations for the Texas Tech University College of Agricultural Sciences and Natural Resources.
 Prior to that he was director of development for a large non-profit organization in Atlanta with extensive experience in sales and retail.